JShad30/the_recipe_store/README.md

 ### Example uses of site

 A user can use theRecipeStore to look for recipes for different meal types.
 These are recipes that have been uploaded by other users.
 Recipes can only be uploaded by users that have become a member of the site, and they can do this by signing up for an account (accessible from the home page by clicking either the sign up or login buttons in the navbar).
-Log in or signing in takes the user to their personal page, from where they can upload the recipes.
+Logging in or signing in takes the user to their personal page, from where they can upload the recipes.

 ### Home Page

 The homepage has a large scrolling image at the top of the page.
 This contains an intro message to the site.
-Underneath there is a grid showing different meal types.
+Underneath there is a grid showing different meal types (they can also scroll between recipe preference and allergen).
 When the user selects one of these, they are taken to the page of that particular meal type.
-Underneath this, also in a grid form, but in the structure of postit notes are a list of recipes that have been uploaded.
+Underneath this, also in a grid form, but in the structure of post it notes are a list of recipes that have been uploaded.

 ### Sign in and Log in pages